 1.00 EXPLAINING THE WELSH HOUSING QUALITY STANDARD 1.01 The Welsh Housing Quality Standard (WHQS) is a national quality standard for public sector homes in Wales as set out by the Welsh Government.
 All tenants in Wales should have the opportunity to live in good quality homes, which meet the requirements of each household.
-The Housing Assets Capital Works Team is responsible for delivering internal & external upgrades to all Council owned properties and for compliance with the WHQS.
+The Housing Assets Capital Works Team is responsible for delivering internal and external upgrades to all Council owned properties and for compliance with the WHQS.
 The Council achieved compliance with WHQS in December 2021.
-Now that the Council have met the WHQS it is important to ensure the standard is maintained and investment is planned accordingly.
-There is a continued investment programme to maintain the standard and enable the scheduled replacement of components when needed.
-An updated version of the existing WHQS guidance is due to go live in early 2023 and the Council must prepare itself for the changes that will be required in order to remain compliant.
-1.02 The existing Capital investment programme has continued as scheduled, to ensure the Council remain compliant with the existing WHQS standards; however key changes will need to be implemented as smoothly and efficiently as possible.
-To ensure the Council is prepared for the new WHQS 2023 requirements the Housing Assets Capital Works Team have commenced a number of key actions / milestones that must be achieved before implementation: Agree the HRA Business Plan with Welsh Government Completing an in-house Stock Condition Survey (both internally & externally) Procuring an independent Stock Condition Survey targeting a percentage of the housing asset stock to provide assurance Consulting with Members Conducting Tenant Federation workshops Conducting Tenant consultation workshops in our local Connects Centres Requesting feedback via an online questionnaire and comments section on Council's WHQS & Decarbonisation works Ensuring our existing contracts are compliant and able to accommodate the new WHQS standards / specifications seamlessly Tendering additional work streams, where required, to target new work elements (i.e. Intelligent Energy Metering, Heat Metering and Energy Performance Devices) 1.03 The WHQS Capital Programme has been created to ensure all Flintshire County Council properties will comply with WHQS, as required by Welsh
+Having achieved compliance with WHQS it is important that the Council ensure the standard is maintained and investment is planned accordingly.
+There is an ongoing investment programme to maintain the standard and enable the scheduled replacement of components when needed.
+An updated version of the existing WHQS guidance is due to go live in late 2023 and the Council must prepare itself for the changes that will be required to remain compliant.
+1.02 The existing capital investment programme has continued as scheduled, to ensure the Council remain compliant with the existing WHQS standards; however key changes will need to be implemented as smoothly and efficiently as possible.
+To ensure the Council is prepared for the new WHQS 2023 requirements the Housing Assets Capital Works Team have commenced a number of key actions / milestones that must be achieved before implementation: Agree the HRA Business Plan with Welsh Government Completing an in-house Stock Condition Survey (both internally & externally) Procuring an independent Stock Condition Survey targeting a percentage of the housing asset stock to provide assurance Consultation with Elected Members Conducting Tenant Federation workshops Conducting Tenant consultation workshops in our local Connects Centres Requesting feedback via an online questionnaire and comments section on Council's WHQS & decarbonisation works Ensuring our existing contracts are compliant with OJEU regulations and able to accommodate the new WHQS standards / specifications seamlessly seamlessly Tendering additional work streams, where required, to target new work elements (i.e., Intelligent Energy Metering, Heat Metering and Energy Performance Devices) 1.03 The WHQS capital programme has been created to ensure all Flintshire County Council properties will comply with WHQS, as required by Welsh